-C. As I said before be in alert as to what’s happening around you, and willing to intercede for others, (…with all perseverance and requests for all the saints… Ephesians 6:18)
+C. As I said before being in a state of alert to what’s happening around you, and willing to intercede for others, (…with all perseverance and requests for all the saints… Ephesians 6:18)

 D. Praying in tongues.
 (I will explain this further in the 3rd point)